 The Summit was hosted by Climate Smart Missoula with financial support from GCS, American Lung Association in Montana, and the Institute of Health and Humanities.
 The event was also made possible by the Bloomberg Award for Partners for Places.

 In March of 2016, we hosted a three day event in partnership with the University of Montana, Institute for Health and Humanities, and American Lung Association.

 Climate change can impact our mental health and emotional well-being, from the way we feel about our altered home environments to how our brains are affected by increased heat and wildfire smoke.
 Yet changes to our climate also provide an opportunity to re-think our lifestyles and our communities in ways that promote resilience, personal growth, and well-being.
 Visit our mental health page for more information.

 Wellness and Livability

 Healthy, local food is a key mitigation and adaptation strategy.
-Our outreach director, Abby Huseth, was key in establishing the Food Policy Advisory Board, which will advise both city and county government on local agriculture and food-related policy issues.
+Our deputy director, Abby Huseth, was key in establishing the Food Policy Advisory Board, which will advise both city and county government on local agriculture and food-related policy issues.

 Wildfire Smoke and Heat

 Our Heat + Wildfires pages are full of great information on how we can better weather the weather.

 For a quick primer on what's the risk of wildfire smoke and heat, watch the 90 second videos below: